zendeskgarden/react-components/CONTRIBUTING.md

 You can execute the entire test suite with `npm test`.

-You can run the tests in watch mode with `./bin/runtests --watch`.
+You can run the tests in watch mode with `npm run jest`.

 When that tests are running in test mode, you can run the tests of a single file the following way:

 ```
-./bin/runtests ./src/Button/spec.js
+npm run jest ./src/Button/spec.js
 ```

 ## Merging